The Reading Instruction, Support, and Education Center

 Department of Teacher Education

-Dr. Sallie Miller established CARE in 1999.
+Dr. Sallie Miller established the RISE center as the Center for Assessment & Reading Education (CARE) in 1999.
 Under her direction, the Center provided teacher candidates and in-service teachers with extended opportunities for Service Learning.
 They learned about, applied reading assessment and intervention tools, and received training to offer effective diagnoses and appropriate interventions.
 Children in the community reading below grade level were the recipients of these services.
 Follow-up records and research documented participating children‘s reading improvement.

 CARE also held book fairs, training workshops and informative presentations that involved Teacher Education students and faculty, in-service cooperating teachers, and the communities.
 The Center‘s resources have been secured through grants, partnerships, contributions by the College of Education, Department of Teacher Education, and selected vendors (e.g. ETA Cuisenaire, Scholastic, McGraw-Hill).